ecoreng/base-di/README.md

 // third element contains an instance of \Some\Object2
 ```

 Manually prepare an instantiated Object as another definition (Manual Setter Injection as Interface).
-This is useful feature for when you want to free people from unnecesary inheritance but still have a way to prepare an object properly.
+This is a useful feature when you want to free people from unnecesary inheritance but still have a way to prepare an object properly.

 ```php
 // ControllerInterface.php